KonnexionsGmbH/dcr/docs/index.md

 #### 2.1.4 Other file extensions of documents

-Document files that do not fall into one of the previous categories are marked as faulty and moved to the file directory **`ìnbox_rejectred`**.
+Document files that do not fall into one of the previous categories are marked as faulty and moved to the file directory **`ìnbox_rejected`**.

 ## 3. Requirements